Category Archives: 1955 Films

 The standouts from the cast are Keith and William Conrad because the then-unknown actors became television stars in later years, for Family Affair and Jake and the Fat Man, respectively.

 Keith is great in the lead role of Brick, the tormented and conflicted ex-veteran of the Korean War, unable to forget tragedies he saw while abroad.
-He is a cool every man with an edge, angry and out to prove something to the world.
+He is a remarkable every man with an edge, angry and out to prove something to the world.
 He also needs the money that the heist will provide him.

 The character is interesting and empathetic.

-The luscious Novak, soon to be a household name in the stunning and cerebral Alfred Hitchcock film, Vertigo (1958), is not as compelling as Kaye.
+The luscious Novak, soon to be a household name in the stunning and cerebral Alfred Hitchcock film Vertigo (1958), is not as compelling as Kaye.

 The main reason is that she has little to do but stand around and serve as window dressing.
 This is too bad since the actress has talent and charisma for miles, but this work is beneath her.